You must have a Cartegraph OMS advanced feature extension to access this feature.

 - Schedules are the Activities or work that create proactive tasks.
 Schedules contain Triggers.

-- Triggers are the rules governing when to fire the scheduled Tasks (work) There are four types of Triggers.
+- Triggers are the rules governing when to fire the scheduled Tasks (work).

 - Labor Assignments define who the scheduled Task is assigned to.